TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 Make sure that you set the `identifier` property to exactly the string which the original implementation uses.
-If the identifier is not mentioned specifically in the original implementation, the service name (usually the fully-qualified name of the event listener class) is used.
+If the identifier is not mentioned specifically in the original implementation, the service name (when unspecified, the fully-qualified name of the event listener class) is used.
 You can inspect that identifier in the :guilabel:`System > Configuration > Event Listeners (PSR-14)` backend module (requires the system extension :doc:`lowlevel <ext_lowlevel:Index>`), see :ref:`EventDebugging`.
-In this example, if :yaml:`identifier: 'ext-some-extension/modify-hreflang'` would not be there, the identifier will be set to :yaml:`identifier: 'SomeVendor\SomeExtension\Seo\HrefLangEventListener'` and you could use that identifier in your implementation.
+In this example, if :yaml:`identifier: 'ext-some-extension/modify-hreflang'` is not defined, the identifier will be set to :yaml:`identifier: 'SomeVendor\SomeExtension\Seo\HrefLangEventListener'` and you could use that identifier in your implementation.